 To arouse enthusiasm it is necessary for a man to adjust himself and his ordinances to the character of those whom he has to lead.

-The inviolability of natural laws rests on this principle of but represent the harmony of movement immanent in them.
+The inviolability of natural laws rests on this principle of

-- movement along the line of least resistance. - These laws are not forces external to things
+movement along the line of least resistance.

+These laws are not forces external to things